nus-ccl

 Predicting extreme wave impact on the coastal and marine structures

-The advanced computational coastal engineering laboratory at the National University of Singapore focuses on numerical simulations of wave-structure interaction problems under regular or extreme wave conditions;
+The advanced numerical simulations of wave-structure interaction under regular or extreme wave conditions.

 State-of-the-art CFD models with high-fidelity